rossjrw/pr-preview-action/README.md

 the preview should be removed during the `closed` event, which it only sees if you explicitly add it to the workflow.

+#### Activate Actions permission to read and write

+This must be changed in the Repo at Settings -> Actions -> General -> Workflow permissions -> Activate "Read and write permissions"

 #### Set a concurrency group

 I highly recommend [setting a concurrency